matthewelsom/Project-JekyllStyleguide/_docs/about/01-getting-started.md

 # Adding Patterns

-## Defining Patterns
+## What is a Pattern?

-A 'Pattern' is any part of the user interface, they are divided into 3 types:
+A 'Pattern' is any part of the user interface, by default there are 3 types:

 - **Foundations**
   - Foundations are global constraints that define the basic parameters of parts of the UI.